FAQ DEREGISTRATION / ABMELDUNG

 This applies to everyone, Germans and non-Germans alike.
 If you leave Germany to live elsewhere, you must let the authorities know about this.

-In case you have never registered in Germany (anmelden), then you don’t need to deregister.
+If you have never registered in Germany (anmelden), then you don’t need to deregister.
 This is especially the case, if, for example, you lived in a hotel for some time.

 Normally you should deregister before you move away.
 Ideally, you send off the deregistration form 2 weeks before leaving Germany.
 Normally, you can not make an appointment at Bürgeramt earlier than 7 days before you leave.
 If you need to do it earlier, get in touch with your local registration office to enquire about options.